Holistic Life Context

 - were never taught how to make clear decisions.

-Through a straight forward 6 weeks process you will inventory your life, family or business, explore your direction and build a filter through which all decision and actions must pass.
-The result is a ruthless clarity of vision that when used creates the business, family or life that you've always wanted.
+Through over 6 weeks you will inventory your life, family or business, explore your direction and build a filter through which all decision and actions must pass.
+The result is a ruthless clarity of vision that when used creates the business, family or life you've always wanted.

-This is a ruthless clarity of vision that when used creates the business, family or life that you want.
+This ruthless clarity of vision when used creates the business, family or life that you want.
+Any thing, person, action or decision that works towards your goals, stays.
+Anything else gets filtered out or changed to ensure the decision serves you the best it can.

 The problem is that most of those goals are provided by others - our parents, or friends, what we see on public advertising, social media, and in the culture around us.
 These shape our ideas about what we think we should have, be or do.
 And yet… we’re never told two fundamental truths: